maykelsb/ConCommChaining/README.md

 * Copy src/ChainCommandBundle to your project src folder
 * Register the ChainCommandBundle in your AppKernel
 * Add `- { resource: "@ChainCommandBundle/Resources/config/services.yml" }` to your import section on `app/config/services.yml`
-* On you `app/config/config.yml` configure monolog as indicated bellow:
+* On you `app/config/config.yml` configure monolog as shown bellow:
 ```
 monolog:
     handlers: